Year of entry 2024

 - International fees

-Develop the skills and knowledge to produce meaningful social research with this challenging programme.
+On this rewarding course, you’ll develop the skills and knowledge to produce meaningful social research.

-This taught programme has recently been redesigned to meet the new postgraduate training and development guidelines of the ESRC, meaning it stands alone as an MA but will also prepare you to apply for doctoral research in the dynamic fields of social science research.
+This course has recently been redesigned to meet the new postgraduate training and development guidelines of the Economic and Social Research Council (ESRC), meaning it stands alone as an MA but will also prepare you to apply for doctoral research in the dynamic fields of social science research.
 You’ll be well prepared to become a specialist social science researcher, supported by expert tutors across our active research centres and institutes.

 You’ll learn in a research-intensive, stimulating environment.
 As well as the Leeds Social Sciences Institute which fosters collaboration, you’ll benefit from the interdisciplinary expertise hosted by the Centre for Disability Studies, Centre for Ethnicity and Racism Studies, Centre for Interdisciplinary Gender Studies and many others.
 All of these centres run their own calendars of events such as workshops and seminars.

 Find out more about Research in the School of Sociology and Social Policy.